awhitney42/YumYumDonut/README.md

 ### BASIC Source Code Explanation

 The BASIC 10Liner Contest is an extreme challenge of creating an entire video game in 10 lines of BASIC code.
-Each logical line has a max of 80 characters allowed.
+Each logical line has a max of 80 characters allowed for the PUR-80 category.
 Loading of data or program parts from mass storage is not allowed.
 The 10 lines cannot contain any machine code—it must simply use the factory built-in BASIC for an 8-bit machine, in this case BASIC V2 on the Commodore 64.

 Below is the entire 10-line BASIC program listing for Yum Yum Donut.
 In order to create a game in 10 lines, multiple BASIC statements are included on each line, separated by the : character.